 - Postgraduate, Masters, and Ph.D. programs (online and in-person, in North America and Europe)

-Note: If you feel a program is missing from this list, please drop a note in the comments and I’ll add it.
+If you feel a program is missing from this list, please drop a note and I’ll add it.

-If you’re interested in any of these areas, online courses are a great place to start.
+If you’re interested in any of these areas, online behavioral science education courses are a great place to start.
 That way you don’t have to commit to a full-time program or expensive certificate, but can still gain valuable skills and expertise.

 Personally, after two Master's degrees in business, I‘m not keen to spend more money on more degrees.
-Much of my beginner and intermediate-level knowledge was gained from courses similar to those below.
+Much of my beginner and intermediate-level behavioral science education was gained from courses similar to those below.

 “How do we make decisions as consumers?
 What do we pay attention to, and how do our initial responses predict our final choices?
 To what extent are these processes unconscious and cannot be reflected in overt reports?